kubernetes-sigs/kueue/keps/754-time-dependent-job-priority/README.md

 ## Proposal

 Replace the priority of Jobs with a calculation that takes into account the time since the Job was created.
 This replacement will modify the calculation methods for Preemption and Queueing strategy.
-The priority of Jobs that do not consider time will remain unchanged.
+The priority of Job that don't have `WorkloadPriorityClass` will remain unchanged.

 <!--
 This is where we get down to the specifics of what the proposal actually is.